SkillsFundingAgency/das-employerdemand-api/README.md

 ### Pre-Requisites

 * A clone of this repository
-* A code editor that supports Azure functions and .NetCore 3.1
+* A code editor that supports Azure functions and .Net 6.0
 * Azure Storage Emulator if not running in DEV mode
 * SQL Database if not running DEV mode